kandluis/myTransactions/README.md

 This will install the required libraries.

 ## Chrome Driver
 The Chrome driver used is, by default, located in the current working directory of the script.
-However, for running in Heroku, install the heroku-buildpack-chromedriver and update the `GOOGLE_CHROME_BIN` environment variable to `GOOGLE_CHROME_BIN`.
+However, for running in Heroku, install the `heroku-buildpack-chromedriver` and `heroku-buildpack-google-chrome` and set thef following:

-To update, run:
 ```
-heroku buildpacks:publish heroku/chromedriver master
+CHROMEDRIVER_PATH=/app/.chromedriver/bin
+GOOGLE_CHROME_BIN=/app/.apt/usr/bin/google_chrome
 ```

 # Running the script.